 When Kodi first debuted as XBMC, which stands for Xbox Media Center, it found its audience among gamers.
 Xbox users were looking for a way to use their systems to not only play video games, but also to watch TV and stream other media.

 Kodi filled that role.
 It did it so well that the platform soon expanded.
-Today, anyone can download Kodi—for free—for use on a variety of operating systems and devices to better organize and enjoy one’s media collection.
+Today, anyone can download Kodi for use on a variety of operating systems and devices to better organize and enjoy one’s media collection.

-Kodi also works with TVs and remote controls to play all kinds of content—movies, TV shows, pictures, music—on a TV screen.
-It is a popular choice over Windows Media Center for Home Theater PCs.
+What is Kodi?
+Briefly, it’s a software application that functions as a media player.
+Kodi works on just about any device to play all kinds of content like videos, pictures, music, and more.
+The most popular way people use Kodi is to stream TV from the internet — including live TV, live sports, TV shows, and movies.
+Kodi a popular choice over Windows Media Center for Home Theater PCs.
 The platform can be personalized and customized in a wide variety of ways.

 Kodi is increasing in popularity.
 The free, elegant, well-regarded media center platform is steadily gaining users and industry cache.
 In 2014, Kodi (then still XBMC) was awarded “Best Media Player” by Lifehacker, among other awards and nods.
-(See our Kodi Review for our take on the user experience, available content, and other metrics.)
-But many wonder about the legal issues surrounding the software and, in particular, some popular Kodi add-ons.
+(See our Kodi review for our take on the user experience, available content, and other metrics.)
+But is Kodi legal?
+Is Kodi illegal?
+Many wonder about the legal issues surrounding the software and, in particular, some popular Kodi add-ons.

 ⊕ DON’T RISK IT.
 See How To Use Kodi Safely & Privately